AroraXD/IoT-Healthbar-Necklace/README.md

 - Lights up random colours
 - Flashes blue when you send a tweet
 - Lights up bright white when you send it a command (to be used as a flashlight)
+- Sends a notification to your phone when it gets too cold
 - More features coming soon

 ##To build this project you will need: